david-caro/python-autosemver/docs/usage.rst

 --------------------------

-To use the automatic semantic versioning scheme, you just have to add some extra keywords to your `setup.py` file, in the call to the `distutils.setup`, and add `autosemver` to the `setup_requires` and `install_requires` entries::
+To use the automatic semantic versioning scheme, you just have to add some extra keywords to your `setup.py` file, in the call to the `setuptools.setup`, and add `autosemver` to the `setup_requires` and `install_requires` entries::

    setup(